tsal4/JCU-SIS/README.md

 # JCU-SIS

 This application is a mock John Carroll University Student Information System.
-It uses Python GUIs to select, insert, and delete information from a database in SQLiteStudio.
+It uses Python GUIs combined with SQL code to select, insert, and delete information from a database in SQLiteStudio.

 Functionalities include:
 - Data Entry: adding a student, instructor, or course to the database